iOS17/unc0ver-jailbreak/README.md

 This guide explains how to install Unc0ver using TrollStore(Permanent), Sideloadly, Esign, Gbox, and AltStore and jailbreak your iPhone or iPad on iOS 12-14.8.

-Before you download the unc0ver jailbreak tool, please make sure it is compatible with your iPhone or iPad.
+Before downloading the unc0ver jailbreak tool, please ensure it is compatible with your iPhone or iPad.
 If your device is included in the list below, you can jailbreak it.
 Otherwise, see Jailbreak Solutions for an actual Jailbreak experience.

 **Check unc0ver Compatibility for iOS 17.5.1 - iOS 15, 11 for free **- [AI Jailbreak Finder App](https://bit.ly/jailbrakfinder)